gnosia93/eliminate-db-hotblock/readme.md

 ### Infra Provisioning ###

-Here, we are going to use AWS cloudformation to automate painfull and error-prone infrastucture setup.
+Here, we are going to use AWS cloudformation to automate painfull and error-prone infrastucture setup. build configuration file, stack-build.yaml is located in cloudformation subdirectory of this project.
-All operations is composed of two phases. at phase I, you will upload stack-build.yaml file located in cloudformation directory of this demo into the your acccount s3 bucket. at phase II, you will build infrasture using cloudformation. normally total required time is about above 10 minitues until all infra build is completed.

-- cloudformation
+Go to AWS Cloudformation console, and with stack-build.yaml file you need to build infrasture of this project.
+Normally required time for infra provisiong is roughly 10 minitues.

+If you are not good at AWS Cloudformation, refer to this URL (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html)